ellie-xyb/block-note-calendar/README.md

 # Note Block Calendar
-### A website allow user to create tasks, and arrange them into weekly calendar, help them to make weekly plan.
+### It is a website that allows users to create tasks, and arrange them into a weekly calendar, to help them to make a weekly plan.

 |---|---|---|---|---|
 |---|---|---|---|---|